 NA2.2 has continued to participate in the Programme Committee for the ISGC2012 event in Taiwan in March 2012 and to the PC and LOC for the Community Forum in March, contributing to the website, the exhibition and sponsorship guides, the marketing materials and advertising of the event.

-The marketing team also attended and prepared for a number of additional events during PQ7.
+The communications team also attended and prepared for a number of additional events during PQ7.
 NA2.2 produced an EGI postcard added to the delegate pack for the first European Gender Summit in Brussels, which led to EGI signing the European Gender Summit Policy Manifesto.
 Activities also included hosting a booth at SC11, Seattle, US in November, an event which attracted around 10,000 delegates.
 EGI distributed T-shirts at the event which featured a QR code leading to a hidden “Easter Egg” page on the website, so that access to the page from the T-shirts could be tracked.
 As a result there were 90 unique page views on the website immediately around the event of which 50% went on to view other areas of the website after spending around 5 minutes reading the initial landing page.

 EGI also hosted an information stand and a masterclass given by the EGI.eu Director at SciTech Europe in Brussels, Belgium in November.
 A DVD featuring the masterclass, slides and the 8 page booklet is in preparation for distribution on the cover of PSR: Science&Technology.
 The team also attended the eScience 2011 event in Stockholm in December, including blogging from the event and publishing an article in iSGTW based on an interview with Nobel Prize winning scientist, Brian P Schmidt.
 EGI has a booth and presentations at ISGC2012 in Taipei, and the first episode of “Stories from the Grid” was launched to accompany one of the keynote talks, as described above.
 EGI also contributed to the 10th Anniversary celebration DVD for the event.